jswope00/AI-MicroApp-Template-Completion/README.md

 ## Overview
 This AI MicroApp template is a simple Streamlit application that demonstrates how to integrate AI models with a web interface using Streamlit.
 It means that you can build and share AI "MicroApps" as simply as building a form.

 It works with the Completion API and similar.
 Meaning, it is a "one-shot" request and there is no memory of a conversation like with a chatbot.
+It is most suitable for one-off requests where prompting is important.
+For example, "Write me MCQs from this content..." or "Generate a storyboard based on these learning objectives..."

 It also doesn't store data anywhere except for some storage required in the local browser which is cleared after the session ends.